 Unfortunately, Future Motion stopped producing the XR.
 The Onewheel XR has the same battery size as a Pint X with a slightly higher top speed (nominal difference of 1mph) however it was built with a full size platform.
 The Pint size is half an inch narrower and 3 inches shorter overall compared to an XR.
 While that doesn’t feel like much, you can feel the differences as you ride.
 The larger tire of the XR also makes a smoother ride so if you really do not enjoy the smaller size then a used XR is the way to go.

 Getting a new Onewheel GT is going to run you upwards of $2,200.
 Staying within the new category, a slightly inferior Onewheel (Onewheel Pint X) whill run $1,400.
-A savings of about $600 for a slightly smaller board and slightly lower top speed and range.
+A savings of about $600 for a slightly smaller board and slightly lower top speed and range but you get similar technologies in the board.
 If you intend to stay on a full sized Onewheel than the alternative to get more savings is to buy a used Onewheel.
 A used full-sized XR can be scored for about $1,000 to $1,800.
+Used will always be the cheapest One wheel.

 The benefit of purchasing a used XR is that there is so many aftermarket products for the board.
 You can always refresh the board and have it feeling new for little added money.
 If you fall in love with the sport you also have the ability to convert it to a CBXR or JWXR one wheel which will keep up with those GT models.
 Go hunt for that Onewheel and consider the float life or check our post on what to look for in off-road PEV’s if you want to see what else is available.
 Basic safe riding principles are required for any model.
 Learning is easy and it can be done within an hour.